Salesforce APIs and Integration Capabilities

-Here the architecture works in a similar way.
-When you press the button, various operations for processing and transmitting information are performed.
-They can not only receive data from one network, but are able to call and access remote servers in order to take what they need from them.
+Here the architecture works similarly.
+When you press the button, various operations are performed for processing and transmitting the information.
+They can not only receive data from one network but can call and access remote servers to take what they need from them.

-An example is a Facebook button that can use a social network, or a Youtube video, which is also launched by the web version of the API.
+An example is a Facebook button that can use a social network, or a Youtube video, launched by the web version of the API.

 First of all, it is worth understanding how the approach works:

 - components of systems interact on a much larger scale;

 - parts can be implemented independently of one another;